Wario Land 4: Legacy

-Wario Land 4 inspired several indie games.
+Nintendo R&D1 would use Wario Land 4's engine to create Metroid Fusion (2002).
+Wario Land 4 also inspired several indie games.
 Antonball Deluxe (2021), Pizza Tower (2023), and Antonblast (2024) were all directly inspired by Wario Land 4, as confirmed by their respective developers, with Pizza Tower and Antonblast incorporating their own takes on Wario's transformations and the game's level-end escape segments (the latter known as "Pizza Time" in Pizza Tower and "Happy Hour" in Antonblast).
 While Antonball Deluxe incorporated the shoulder-bash ability renamed as the "clutch".